 I figured the best place to start is with our wedding theme…which came together at the very last minute.

 It all started with a cheese cake.
+Apparently, I’m big on doing things before they become trends, like Pinteresting and having a something blue crew.
 A cake made of cheese wheels.
 Both Brian and I aren’t big fans of cake, and the thought of tasting tons of cake and paying for tons of cake when that’s not what we wanted was less that desirable.
 I originally thought cheesecakes, but Brian doesn’t like those, either.

 Cue big giant wheels of my favorite thing on the planet (Brian not withstanding), and we had ourselves a cake that dreams are made of.